defenseunicorns/pepr/adr/0006-onschedule-implementation.md

 ## Context

 Zarf wrote a Pepr module to facilitate the development in [using ECR as an external registry during 'Zarf Init'](https://github.com/defenseunicorns/zarf/issues/1594).
 They are running into a challenge where the ECR Registry token is expiring every ~12 hours.
-Currently, they are having to maintain two completely different codebases, one being the Pepr module that communicates with AWS, and another being a go binary that they run as a CronJob to refresh the token.
+Currently, they are having to maintain two completely different codebases, one being the Pepr module that communicates with AWS, and another being a go app that they run as a CronJob to refresh the token.
 They are interested in consolidating the two codebases, and would like to see if there is a way to implement this functionality in Pepr.

 We considered a few options:
 - setTimeout - Pepr is created with devex being a first class citizen and using a setTimeout violates the devex principle and fluent api.